+Table 3.
 4.

-Table 3.2.

 Server-side Scripting Language

 Table 3.4. shows the conducted thorough evaluation of PHP, Python, and Ruby, taking into account key factors.
 Few of these include performance, security, flexibility, and community support.
 After careful consideration, the proponents concluded that Python was the most suitable choice for the system due to its excellent performance and security, as well as its flexibility and ease of use.
 Additionally, Python's strength in data analytics was a key consideration given that it is a critical component of the system.
 As a result, the proponents decided to utilize Python as their server-side scripting language, confident that it would provide the necessary functionality and performance for the automated job acquisition system.